Kenpai718/PokemonTriviaMaze/README.md

 As a last resort import the project to an IDE and run it there.

 Install to machine:
-To install the game onto your machine run the setup in the installation folder.
+If available, to install the game onto your machine run the setup in the installation folder.
 Please follow the "HowToInstall.txt" for more information.